Click on images for larger view

 Fenton himself was proud to point out that he had used his lumberman’s skills to select only “…well-seasoned timber, that which had lain for a year …”, to be used in his home’s construction.
 Architectural preservation specialists have described the exterior as a “…well-preserved artifact, illustrative of an architectural period in American social history.”

-Exhibits and period rooms throughout the mansion provide the visitor with visual evidence of life in the nineteenth century.
+Exhibits and period rooms throughout the mansion provide the visitor with visual evidence of life in the 19th Century.

 The Renaissance Revival Drawing Room is brilliantly alive with a rainbow of colors characteristic of the Victorian Age.
 Ornate designs on the ceiling and archway moldings are accented with gold.
 Elaborate burgundy draperies, highly ornamented, sweep from the ceiling to “puddle” gracefully on the multicolored Brussels carpet.
 A Renaissance Revival-style chest made by Alexander Roux holds a prominent place in the bay-windowed alcove.
 It was a special gift to the Governor and has been carefully preserved by his descendants.
 The decorative pieces on the top of the chest complement the chest’s rich appearance.
 Pier mirrors at either end of the room allow the viewer to see endless reflections of the elegant salon.